lucaluo925/fair-division-lab/README.md

 Initial use of the system highlights several consistent patterns:

-- Rooms with similar market prices can have significantly different subjective values
+- Rooms with similar market prices can have significantly different subjective values.
-- Qualitative features (e.g., quietness, privacy) are often undervalued in fixed pricing
+- Qualitative features (e.g., quietness, privacy) are often undervalued in fixed pricing.
-- Small side payments can improve perceived fairness in constrained settings
+- Small side payments can improve perceived fairness in constrained settings.

 These observations suggest that allocation conflicts are often driven more by preference differences than by price levels themselves.